 “My immediate take is that Chicago has a lead problem… However, nobody should panic here.
 This is a problem that has to be dealt with, but it’s not a cause for panic… In the meantime, fortunately, children can be protected here simply by switching water sources,” said Dr. Philip Landrigan, dean for global health at the Icahn School of Medicine at Mount Sinai. […]

-Chicago Tap Water Tested Positive for Brain Damaging Lead
+Full article: Chicago’s Tap Water Tested Positive For Brain Damaging Lead